Christopher Nutting

-Christopher M. Nutting (born 5 April 1968) is a British Professor of Clinical Oncology and medical consultant, specializing in head and neck cancers, who has helped develop Intensity-Modulated Radiotherapy (IMRT), an advanced form of Radiation therapy.
+Christopher M. Nutting (born 5 April 1968) is a British professor of clinical oncology and medical consultant, specializing in head and neck cancers, who has helped develop intensity-modulated radiotherapy (IMRT), an advanced form of radiation therapy.

 Biography

-Nutting received a BSc with 1st class honours (Medicine and Cell Pathology) from University College London in 1989 and Middlesex Hospital, University of London.
-In 1992 he was awarded a 1st Class MBBS from Middlesex Hospital at the University of London.
-In 2001 he received a Medical Doctorate (MD Res) at The Institute of Cancer Research, University of London, and he was awarded a PhD from City University London in 2012.
+Nutting received a BSc with 1st class honours in medicine and cell pathology from University College London in 1989.
+In 1992 he was awarded a 1st class MBBS from Middlesex Hospital at the University of London.
+In 2001 he received a medical doctorate (MD Res) at the Institute of Cancer Research, University of London, and he was awarded a PhD from City University London in 2012.

-In 2001 he was appointed Consultant Clinical Oncologist at the Royal Marsden Hospital and Honorary Senior Lecturer in Clinical Oncology at the Institute of Cancer Research; in 2002 he was appointed Clinical Director of the Head and Neck Unit at London’s Royal Marsden Hospital. and in 2003 he became National Clinical Lead in Head and Neck Cancer, appointed by the Department of Health (UK) and the Cancer Services Collaborative.
+In 2001 he was appointed consultant clinical oncologist at London's Royal Marsden Hospital and honorary senior Lecturer in clinical oncology at the Institute of Cancer Research; in 2002 he was appointed clinical director of the head and neck unit at the Royal Marsden. and in 2003 he became national clinical lead in head and neck cancer, appointed by the Department of Health (UK) and the Cancer Services Collaborative.

-In 2007 he was elected Honorary Faculty member at The Institute for Cancer Research.
-In 2009 he was appointed Co-Chair of The Clinical and Translational Radiotherapy and Radiobiology Working Group of the NCRI, and between 2006-12 he chaired the National Cancer Research Institute's Head and Neck Cancer Clinical Studies Group (CSG).
-In 2021, he was appointed Medical Director of a new Royal Marsden Private Care facility in Cavendish Square, London.
+In 2007 he was elected honorary faculty member at the Institute for Cancer Research.
+In 2009 he was appointed co-chair of the Clinical and Translational Radiotherapy and Radiobiology Working Group of the National Cancer Research Institute (NCRI), and between 2006-12 he chaired the NCRI's head and neck cancer clinical studies group (CSG).
+In 2021, he was appointed medical director of a new Royal Marsden private care facility in Cavendish Square, London.

-In 2024 he became Divisional Medical Director for Royal Marsden Private Care, the largest provider of private medical services in the UK.
+In 2024 he became divisional medical director for Royal Marsden Private Care, the largest provider of private medical services in the UK.

 Nutting was elected Fellow of the Academy of Medical Sciences in 2018 and Fellow of the Institute of Physics in 2019.
-He was also President of the Oncology Section of the Royal Society of Medicine and served as President for the years 2020-2024.
+He also served as President of the Oncology Section of the Royal Society of Medicine for the years 2020-2024.

-In 2022, Nutting was appointed as a Senior Investigator of the National Institute for Health and Care Research (NIHR), following open competition by one of England's leading medical research organisations.
-This is in addition to his roles as Consultant Clinical Oncologist at The Royal Marsden and Professor of Radiotherapy at The Institute of Cancer Research, London.
+In 2022, Nutting was appointed as a senior investigator of the National Institute for Health and Care Research (NIHR), following open competition by one of England's leading medical research organisations.
+This is in addition to his roles at the Royal Marsden and the Institute of Cancer Research.